Learn > How Auto Transport Works

 During transit, your carrier may be driving through different regions with varying cell coverage, weather, or scheduling stops.
 That’s normal in auto transport.

-If you ever want an update, just reach out.
-We can check your carrier’s latest location, confirm their route, and let you know what to expect next.
+Whether or not GPS tracking is active, your Mercury team can contact the driver for a status update during support hours.
+If you ever want an update, just reach out — we can check your carrier’s latest status, confirm their route, and let you know what to expect next.

 Auto shipping transit and updates